 Date allegation received by Church body:

 Date reported to Garda/PSNI

 Date reported to Tusla/HSCT

 Type of abuse alleged

-Date or year of alleged abuse
+Date or year of alleged abuse •

 Age of complainant at time of alleged abuse

 Church body respondent belongs/belonged to

 Is respondent alive, dead, former, in prison?

 Specify

 If alive is the respondent in ministry?

 If alive, is there a risk management plan in place?

+Completed by

-Completed by Name of Church Body
+Name of Church Body

 Role in Church body

 Date

 For National Board use only

 Date acknowledged by the National Board

 Signature of staff member

-Referring Sexual Abuse Allegations Against Clerics who are alive
+R1.A Template 2 : Template Letter to DDF for Referring Sexual Abuse Allegations Against Clerics who are alive